andreasebbehoj/ebbehoej.dk/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD student at Aarhus University.
 My research focus is on the presentation, diagnosis and treatment outcomes of adrenal tumors.
 I spend a lot of time on Stata and also do a bit of teaching.
+On my website, I will share Stata code that others might find useful and the occasional update on my PhD project.